 More soon.

-8 responses to “Apple’s NAB announcements [updated]”
+8 replies on “Apple’s NAB announcements [updated]”

 Thanks for the quick blog update Phillip!
 Overall, looks good.
 I’m excited about the multicam, as it looks like they have a really good and easy to use implementation of it.